 Marthasville — Rich In History

-One of Marthasville’s most treasured gems is 104 year old Mr. Ralph Gregory.
-He not only knows history inside-out, he has lived it.
-Mr. Gregory is a historian who has written several books about our local history and has shared his knowledge extensively to help educate others.
-The brief history of early Marthasville on this page, as well as its title, is largely taken from his books.
+One of Marthasville’s most treasured gems lived to be over 100 years old.
+Mr. Ralph Gregory not only knew our history inside-out, he lived it.
+Mr. Gregory was a historian who has written several books about our local history and has shared his knowledge extensively to help educate others.
+The brief history of early Marthasville on this page, as well as its title, is largely taken from his books

 In 1799 Daniel Boone and his family came from Kentucky and settled a few miles away from present Marthasville near the Missouri River at Matson.
 At that time the area was Spanish owned and was known as ‘Upper Spanish Louisiana.’
 One of those who came with Boone was his son-in-law, Flanders Callaway.
 Flanders was married to Boone’s daughter, Jemima, “the more famous of his daughters.”
 The Callaway family built a large 2-story log home in the rich bottom-land of the Missouri River near a tiny French trading village known as LaCharette.
 LaCharette was located in the immediate vicinity of Marthasville which was established 3 years before Daniel died.
 The Callaway house survives today, though it has been moved from the original site.
 If you stand at the spot where the house was originally located and look east, you are looking at our present town of Marthasville.